faded53222/NSWord/README.md

 ---

-File ``intersection_HepG2_Hct116_ENST.txt``, which is the intersection of m6A sites from cell lines HepG2 and Hct116, is used to select m6A sites for the HepG2 dataset (as the RMBased-derived HepG2 m6A site annotations exhibit lower reliability).

 As shown above, the Nanopore sequencing data and m6A modification sites analyzed in the Hct116 cell line were sourced from [SG-NEx](https://github.com/GoekeLab/sg-nex-data).

 ## Usage